Computer history - 1960

-IBM 1400 series machines, aimed at the business market begin to be distributed.
+IBM 1400 series machines, aimed at the business market, began to be distributed.

-Psychologist Frank Rosenblatt creates the Mark I Perception, which has an "eye" that can learn to identify its ABCs.
+Psychologist Frank Rosenblatt created the Mark I Perception, which has an "eye" that allowed it to learn and identify its ABCs.

-NASA launches TIROS, the first weather satellite into space.
+NASA launched TIROS, the first weather satellite into space, on April 1, 1960.

-Hewlett-Packard stock is accepted by the New York Stock Exchange for national and international trading.
+Hewlett-Packard stock was accepted by the New York Stock Exchange for national and international trading.

 Leonard Kleinrock published his first paper entitled "Information Flow in Large Communication Nets" on May 31, 1961.

-General Motors puts the first industrial robot to work in a New Jersey factory.
-The robot is a 4,000-pound Unimate.
+General Motors put the first industrial robot to work in a New Jersey factory.
+The robot was a 4,000-pound Unimate.

 New computer products and services introduced in 1960